jessica-chan-5/ultrasonic-c-scan-segmentation-for-composites/README.md

 </p>

 2. Run `foldersetup.m` in the same directory as the code to create the required folder structure for inputs, outputs, and figures.

 3. Move all formatted raw UT C-scan data into the Input folder

 4. Open test.m and edit Section ii to be a string array list of your file names, when adjusting parameters, you will only have one file name, but in general it will look like this:

    ` fileNames = ["sample-1";"sample-2",”sample-3”];  `

-5. In Section A, update `delim` and `fileExt` to the character delimiter and file extension (including ‘.’)
+5. In Section A, update `delim` and `fileExt` to the character delimiter and file extension (including '.', i.e. '.csv')

 6. If your data does not have equal resolution along both dimensions, calculate the appropriate down sampling required to have equal resolution.
 Update `dRow` and `dCol` accordingly.
 For example, if the data has equal resolution, leave both to 1.
 If you would like to sample every point along the row direction, set `dRow` to 1, but you would like to sample every 5th point along the column direction, set `dCol` to 5.

-7. In `test.m`, Section iii, edit all read function values to be false except for readcscan
+7. In `test.m`, Section iii, edit all read function values to be false except for `runRead`

-8. Run main.m and go to Output\cscan to check if the saved .mat files are the expected size.
+8. Run `test.m` and go to `Output\cscan` to check if the saved .mat files are the expected size.
 They should be [row x column x data points per A-scan].

 ### processcscan
 0. In Section B, enter the sampling period, `dt`, in microseconds used to collect the A-scan signals

 1. First we will set the parameters for finding a rectangular box bounding the damaged region.
 The relevant parameters are illustrated below:

 <p align="center">